-A ten minute taxi ride to the north of the Zona Colonia is the National Botanical Gardens of the Dominican Republic.
+A ten minute taxi ride to the north of the Zona Colonia are the National Botanical Gardens of the Dominican Republic.

 The gardens are huge and narrow city sidewalks are traded for wide foot paths to walk freely in wide open spaces This Sunday there is a long wavy line at the admissions gate, before opening time, and the charge to enter is just one hundred pesos -fifty cents U.S.

-In the front entrance of the park, there is an orchid sale in progress and customers are loading them into wheelbarrows and transporting them to their vehicles in the parking lots.
-Orchids are delicate flowers and it is explained to me, by my taxi driver, that they are popular in the Dominican Republic.
-People hang them in their homes and grow them on outside balconies.
-Whether it is Cuenca, Ecuador or the United States, or Santo Domingo, people love their flowers.
+In the front entrance of the park, there is an orchid sale in progress and customers are carrying them in wheelbarrows to their vehicles in the parking lots.
+Orchids are very delicate beautiful flowers and it is explained to me, by my taxi driver, that they are very popular in the Dominican Republic.
+People hang them in their homes and show them on outside balconies.
+Whether it is Cuenca, Ecuador or the United States, or Santo Domingo, people love flowers and nature.

 I can hear the city around me, but can’t see it inside the park’s cocoon of trees.
 Like the Botanical Gardens in Montevideo, this is prime real estate that people with foresight put on the protected list a long time ago.

-Outside the huge cities of the world, nature still swings a big bat though, and the places people don’t want to live, can’t live, or don’t have the resources to go to, are many.
+Outside the huge cities of the world, however,nature still swings a big bat and the places people don’t want to live, can’t live, or don’t have the resources to go, are many.

-Even in a world of seven billion people, there are places to escape civilization where you feel the need.
+Even in a world of seven billion people, there are places to escape humanity when you feel the need.